Qingzang Railway Stations

 Xining Train Station

-Located in Qinghai Province of China, Xining station is the starting point of the Qingzang Railway at an elevation of 2,275 meters.
+Located in Qinghai Province of China, Xining Railway Station is the starting point of the Qingzang Railway at an elevation of 2,275 meters.
 It is the first major station along the route to Tibet, as well as being an important railway hub for trains in other directions.
 All trains, from every part of China, stop at Xining, and passengers can board any train with space that passes through.
-However, as the train from Xining has more carriages and seats than any other train, it is best to get the train from Xining, as there is a better chance of getting tickets.
+However, as the train from Xining has more carriages and seats than any other train, it is best to get the Tibet train from Xining, as there is a better chance of getting tickets.

 The station is located on Huzhu Road, in Chengdong District, and was first opened in 1959.
 For a time trains ran from the Xining West Station, until refurbishment of the main station was completed in December 2014.
 Once it was reopened, all Tibet trains start from Xining Station again, and Xining West was closed.
 After the station was expanded and refurbished, the surrounding area became an urban business district with many offices and other integrated services.
 Travel to the station from anywhere in the city takes just 5-10 minutes, and costs just 10CNY for a taxi or 1CNY for a bus.

 The newly rebuilt station boasts the best in modern facilities, with waiting areas for different classes of tickets, LED display panels for passenger information throughout the station, and it even has a market for shopping before your trip.

 521km into the trip to Lhasa is Delingha Station, the first major station along the route, at an elevation of 2,980 meters.
 Built in 1979, the station is now classified as a third-class station and comes under the administration of the Qinghai-Tibet Railway Company.
 Delingha Station is located in Delingha City, and is part of the Haixi Mongol and Tibetan Autonomous Prefecture in the north of Qinghai Province.